Deaod/NewCTF/README.md

 #### NewCTFv13.NewCTFAnnouncer
 Provides sounds for all events.

+#### Interface
+If you want to create your own Announcer package for NewCTF, create a new package containing a class that extends `INewCTFAnnouncer` from the [NewCTFInterface](https://github.com/Deaod/NewCTFInterface) package.
+Then set `CTFAnnouncerClass` to the name of your new package followed by a dot, followed by the name of the class.

 ### Debug
 Setting this to true causes NewCTF to log all incoming announcement notifications.